dzekelid/schemas/_listings/ibm-watson/apis.md

 x-kinRank: "9"
 x-alexaRank: "0"
 tags: Schemas
-created: "2018-06-25"
+created: "2018-08-28"
-modified: "2018-06-25"
+modified: "2018-08-28"
 url: https://raw.githubusercontent.com/streamdata-gallery-topics/schemas/master/_listings/ibm-watson/apis.md
 specificationVersion: "0.14"
 apis:
-- name: IBM Watson IoT Platform Query active schema definitions
+- name: IBM Watson IoT Platform HTTP REST API - Query active schema definitions
-  x-api-slug: ibm-watson-iot-platform
+  x-api-slug: schemas-get
   description: "Schemas are used to define the structure of Events, Device State and\nThing
     State in the Watson IoT Platform.\n\n  - For Events, they define the structure of the payload of the events\n    that are published to the platform by devices.\n\n